-\begin{prop} Suppose that a weakly converging sequence $\{f_k\}$ of meromorphic mappings from a two-dimensional domain $U$ to a compact complex surface $X$ doesn't converge strongly.
-Then $X$ is bimeromorphic to $\pp^2$. \end{prop} \proof Indeed, in that case there exists a point $a\in U$ and a neighborhood $V\ni a$ such that $f_k$ converge uniformly on compacts of $V\setminus \{a\}$ but $\Gamma_{f_k}$ do not converge to $\Gamma_f$, where $f:U\to X$ is the limit map. $\vol (\Gamma_{f_k})$ are uniformly bounded.
-Indeed for K \"ahler $X$ it was proved in \cite{Iv2} using Skoda's potential.
+\begin{lem} Suppose that a weakly converging sequence $\{f_k\}$ of meromorphic mappings from a two-dimensional domain $U$ to a compact complex surface $X$ doesn't converge strongly.
+Then $X$ is bimeromorphic to $\pp^2$. \end{lem} \proof Indeed, in that case there exists a point $a\in U$ and a neighborhood $V\ni a$ such that $f_k$ converge uniformly on compacts of $V\setminus \{a\}$ but $\Gamma_{f_k}$ do not converge to $\Gamma_f$, where $f:U\to X$ is the limit map. $\vol (\Gamma_{f_k})$ are uniformly bounded.
+Indeed, for K\"ahler $X$ it was proved in \cite{Iv2} using Skoda's potentials.
 In \cite{Ne} its was proved for non-K\"ahler $X$ using that fact that such $X$ can contain only finitely many rational curves as well as existence of certain $dd^c$-exact $(2,2)$-forms.

-Therefore we see that the limit $\lim \Gamma_{f_k}$ contains $\Gamma_f$ plus $\{a\}\times X$ (with some multiplicity).
+Therefore we see that the limit $\hat\Gamma = \lim \Gamma_{f_k}$ contains $\Gamma_f$ plus $\{a\}\times X$ (with some multiplicity).
 But this is a bubble and therefore $X$ is rationally connected by Theorem \ref{rat-con0}.
-From the classification of surfaces we know that such $X$ must be bimeromorphic to $\pp^2$.
+From the classification of surfaces, see \cite{BPV}, we know that such $X$ must be bimeromorphic to $\pp^2$.